ryanidk/forms/README.md

 ## Self-hosting

-Interested in self-hosting HeyForm on your server?
+Interested in self-hosting Forms on your server?
 Take a look at the [self-hosting installation instructions](https://docs.heyform.net/self-hosting).

 ### One Click Deployment